AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 The **[!UICONTROL Audiences]** tab lists all audiences imported from external sources, such as Adobe Audience Manager, as well as audiences created within [!DNL Experience Platform].

-On the *[!UICONTROL Audiences]* tab, you can see all of the available sources as a group of folders.
+On the **[!UICONTROL Audiences]** tab, you can see all of the available sources as a group of folders.
 As you select the folders, available sub-folders and audiences can be seen.
 Additionally, you can select the folder icon (as shown in the far-right image) in order to view the folder structure (a check mark denotes the folder you are currently in) and easily navigate back through folders by selecting the name of a folder in the tree.

 You can hover over the &#9432; next to an audience to view information about the audience including its ID, description, and the folder hierarchy to locate the audience.

 ![](../images/ui/segment-builder/audience-folder-structure.png)

 You can also search for [!UICONTROL Audiences] using the search bar, which utilizes [Lucene's search syntax](https://docs.microsoft.com/en-us/azure/search/query-lucene-syntax).
-On the *[!UICONTROL Audiences]* tab, selecting a top-level folder causes the search bar to appear, allowing you to search within that folder.
+On the **[!UICONTROL Audiences]** tab, selecting a top-level folder causes the search bar to appear, allowing you to search within that folder.
 Search results only begin to populate once entire words are entered.
 For example, to find an [!UICONTROL Audience] named `Online Shoppers`, start typing "Online" in the search bar.
 Once the word "Online" has been typed in full, search results containing the word "Online" appear.

 ## Rule builder canvas {#rule-builder-canvas}

 A segment definition is a collection of rules used to describe key characteristics or behavior of a target audience.
-These rules are created using the *[!UICONTROL rule builder canvas]*, located in the center of [!DNL Segment Builder].
+These rules are created using the rule builder canvas, located in the center of [!DNL Segment Builder].

-To add a new rule to your segment definition, drag a tile from the *[!UICONTROL Fields]* tab and drop it onto the rule builder canvas.
+To add a new rule to your segment definition, drag a tile from the **[!UICONTROL Fields]** tab and drop it onto the rule builder canvas.
 You will then be presented with context-specific options according to the type of data being added.
 Available data types include: strings, dates, [!DNL ExperienceEvents], [!UICONTROL Event Types], and [!UICONTROL Audiences].

 ![](../images/ui/segment-builder/rule-builder-canvas.png)

 ### Adding audiences

-You can drag and drop an audience from the *[!UICONTROL Audience]* tab onto the rule builder canvas to reference audience membership in the new segment definition.
+You can drag and drop an audience from the **[!UICONTROL Audience]** tab onto the rule builder canvas to reference audience membership in the new segment definition.
 This allows you to include or exclude audience membership as an attribute in the new segment rule.

 For [!DNL Platform] audiences created using [!DNL Segment Builder], you are given the option to convert the audience into the set of rules that were used in the segment definition for that audience.
 This conversion makes a copy of the rule logic, that can then be modified without affecting the original segment definition.
 Make sure that you have saved any recent changes to your segment definition before converting it to rule logic.